hellocoop/hello.dev/v2/docs/src/documentation/using-hello.md

 Hellō only supports the [id_token](https://openid.net/specs/oauth-v2-multiple-response-types-1_0.html#id_token) response type.
 The `response_type` parameter is ignored.

-Hellō does not support the [UserInfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
+Hellō does not support the [`UserInfo endpoint`](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo).
 All user information is included in the ID Token.

-## Make Request
+## 1. Make Request

 Cause the user's browser to load the request URL you created in `Step 1`.
 You can do this in the following ways:
 1. As an HTTP 302 redirect from the server
 2. Set `window.location.href = <requestURL>` on click event of button
 3. `<a href="<requestURL>">Continue with Hellō</a>` (You can use the above styling for this link too!)

-## Receive Response
+## 1. Receive Response

 If successful, the user's browser will be redirected back to your app with an `id_token` parameter and the `state` if provided.
 See [Errors](#errors) for unsuccessful responses.